MystenLabs/mysticeti/orchestrator/readme.md

 # Sui Orchestrator

-The crate provides facilities to quickly deploy and benchmark the Sui codebase in a geo-distributed environment.
-It is absolutely not meant to run Sui in production and is no indicator of proper production engineering best practices.
-Its purpose is to facilitate research projects wishing to benchmarks (variants of) Sui and analyze its performance.
+The crate provides facilities to quickly deploy and benchmark the codebase in a geo-distributed environment.
+It is not designed as an orchestrator for production deployments and is no indicator of proper production engineering best practices.
+Its purpose is to facilitate research projects wishing to benchmark (variants of) this codebase and analyze its performance.

 Below is a step-by-step guide to run geo-distributed benchmarks on either [Vultr](http://vultr.com) or [Amazon Web Services (AWS)](http://aws.amazon.com).